King Round Robin

 2. Melt the butter in a 4-quart saucepan over medium heat.
 Once the foaming subsides (DON'T BURN THE BUTTER), add the onion and 1/2 teaspoon of salt and cook, stirring occasionally, until the onion is very soft and translucent, about 9 minutes.
 Add the rice and cook, stirring frequently, until the edges of the grains are transparent, about 4 minutes.
 Add 1 cup of the wine and cook, stirring frequently, until the wine is completely absorbed by the rice, about 2 minutes.
 Add 3 cups of the warm broth and, stirring frequently, simmer until the liquid is absorbed and the bottom of the pan is dry.

 3. Add more of the broth, 1/2 cup at a time, as needed, to keep the pan bottom from becoming dry; cook, stirring frequently (every 1 or 2 minutes), until the grains of the rice are cooked through but still somewhat firm in the center, 10 to 12 minutes.
 Stir in 1 cup of the cheese and the remaining wine.
-Season with the herbs, salt, pepper, and additional cheese, to taste.
+Season with the herbs, salt, pepper, and additional cheese, to taste (DON'T OVER-PEPPER!
+WHITE PEPPER IS ESPECIALLY STRONG).

 Cara Day Paradigm

-I am the nat circuit coach of tha bois™ of Strake Jesuit and have coached there for over 2 years.
-In high school I did both PF and LD.
+I am the nat circuit coach of tha bois™ of Strake Jesuit, and this is my third year coaching there.
+In high school, I did both PF and LD.
 I’m a junior at UT Austin.

 -Debate's a game.
 I'm a tech> truth judge; if an argument is conceded, it becomes 100% true in the round.

--Speed: Go as fast as you want- I can pretty much catch most things.
+-Speed: Go as fast as you want.
 Spreading is great if you so desire.
-If I don't know what you're saying, I'll say "clear" 3 times before I stop flowing and drop your speaks.
+If I don't know what you're saying, I'll say "clear" 3 times before I stop flowing and tank your speaks.
 Slow down on author names, CP texts, and interps.

 -I judge debates without intervening, and I keep a pretty clean flow.
-If you want me to vote on something, you have to extend it.
-Rounds with no offense are horrible to judge. ** Your extension should include author last name and content or I won't give it to you.
-Extend the UQ, link, internal link, and impact or you don't get access to the argument.
+If you want me to vote on something, you have to extend it. ** Your extension should include author last name and content or I won't give it to you.
+Extend the UQ, link, internal link, and impact, or you don't get access to the argument.

 -If you really want me to listen, make it interesting.
 Sass is appreciated.
 I'm fine with flex prep and tag team cross in PF because it usually makes things a little more bearable to watch.

 -Please do comparative weighing and meta-weighing if necessary (i.e. why scope is more important than timeframe).
-Rounds are so hard to adjudicate if no weighing is done because I am left to decide which impacts are more important
+Rounds are so hard to adjudicate if no weighing is done because I am left to decide which impacts are more important.
+Absent weighing, I default to to the most terminalized impact in the round aka lives (hint: i fw extinction scenarios heavy).

 - Warrant your arguments -- I'll prefer an analytical claim with a warrant over some random stat with none.